kamalchandu/Cricket_game_Based_on_pythoncode/README.md

 import time
-print(" match instructions ->") print(" * This a simple cricket game Thats will Definatly entertain you") print(" * This a bowler based game To out the Batsman  you need to  guess a number, if you guess a number correctly the Batsman will be out, if not The score will be adding up to End of Overs or up to Last wickets i.e upto 10 wickets ") print("I hope You will enjoy the game ") print('-')#this is to give some space so that code will be easy read;
+print(" match instructions ->") print(" * This a simple cricket game Thats will Definatly entertain you") print(" * This a bowler based game To out the Batsman  you need to guess a number, if you guess a number correctly the Batsman will be out, if not The score will be adding up to End of Overs or up to Last wickets i.e upto 10 wickets =All OUT") print() print("* I hope You will enjoy the game ") print('-')#this is to give some space so that code will be easy read;
 print('-')#This line is to give some space print('-')